Detailed neurologic assessment of infants and children

 - Consultant in Neurology, Pediatrics, and Sleep Medicine

 Children who present with or who are found to have neurologic or neuromuscular abnormalities on a general physical examination should undergo a complete neurologic assessment [1,2].
-The elements of a complete neurological assessment are:
+The elements of a complete neurologic assessment are:

 ●Focused clinical history

-●Detailed neurological examination
+●Detailed neurologic examination

 ●Additional parts of the general physical examination that are relevant to child neurology